-Michigan Mother Fears For Jailed Son’s Life As He Battles Chronic Illness
+Michigan Mother fears for jailed son’s life as he battles chronic illness

 Her 20-year-old son, Demitrius Manderfield, is behind bars at Michigan’s Midland Federal Correctional Facility as he fights sickle beta thalassemia.

-Though he hasn’t been convicted for a crime, he’s been held at the facility for three months without access to proper healthcare.
+Though he hasn’t been convicted of a crime, he’s been held at the facility for three months without access to proper healthcare.

 “On March 7, when Demitrius appeared in Judge Levy’s courtroom, she assured us that if my son’s medical needs weren’t being met she would consider releasing him,” Sumner said via email on Monday.
 “But it’s now day 16 since she told us this and he still has not been released or treated.”